Beorlor/C-tips/README.md

 If a folder doesnt have a README, all the info are in commentary in the code itself

+The code is not made to be reuse like it is, but act more as a reminder.
+Except Hashtable which is a library ready to use

 Hashtable is readdy to use for your c project with documentation
 (link)